Tips for Avoiding Macular Degeneration

 - Wear UV and Blue Light protection

-84% of American's With AMD were Unaware
+84% of American’s with AMD were Unaware

-Since vision loss due to macular degeneration is extremely devastating and most cases are not identified until serious and irreversible vision loss has occured, it is extremely important to schedule annual eye exams.
+Since vision loss due to macular degeneration is extremely devastating and most cases are not identified until serious and irreversible vision loss has occurred, it is extremely important to schedule annual eye exams.
 While there are many studies that look promising for the future, currently there is no treatment for AMD.